tldr-pages/tldr/pages/osx/n.md

 `n {{version}}`

-- Display installed versions and activate any version:
+- Display installed versions and interactively activate one of them:

 `n`